History of SAJC

 Race meeting held at Glenelg on likely site of Morphettville.
-South Australian Jockey Club [SAJC] (1) formed.
+South Australian Jockey Club (1) formed.

 New SAJC (2) formed.
-1860 First SA Derby run at Thebarton and won by "Midnight".
+The first SA Derby run at Thebarton and won by "Midnight" in 1860.

 Leading British stallion "Fisherman" imported by Mr Fisher.
 SAJC (3) formed to become the administrators and controllers of racing in SA.

-Inaugural running of Adelaide Cup run on the course at Thebarton.
-Worth 500 guineas.
-Mr. CA Dowling's "Falcon" won.
+The inaugural running of the Adelaide Cup.
+It was run on the racecourse at Thebarton, and was worth 500 guineas.
+It was won by Mr. CA Dowling's horse "Falcon".

 Cowra, sired by Falcon wins first of consecutive Adelaide Cups.

-Thebarton course closed.
+Thebarton racecourse closed.
 Duke of Edinburgh visits Eastern Parklands course.

 Eastern Parklands to be known as Victoria Park.

-First meeting held at Morphettville.
-First race won by "Red Gauntlet" owned by Honourable Thomas Elder, who had been a prime mover in the establishment of the course.
-(3rd September).
+First meeting held at Morphettville on 3rd September.
+The first race won by "Red Gauntlet" owned by Honourable Thomas Elder, who had been a prime mover in the establishment of the course.